oceanco h3 for sale

 Builder: Benetti

-A build that took two million work hours and over 100 suppliers, the 107.6-metre Luminosity stands as a proud example of Benetti's "Made In Italy" ethos, as the second largest yacht ever built by the Italian shipyard.
-Designed by Reymond Langton Design, Azure Naval Architects, Zaniz Interiors, Giorgio Cassetta and Benetti's in-house team, she sports 800-square-metres of glass across her exterior, with three-metre windows that fill her interiors with light.
-A notable feature on board is her private health club, located on the lower deck, which benefits from opening side shell doors that transform the space into a sea-level spa complete with a fully-equipped gym, steam room, cold plunge pool, and 30-square-metre swimming pool – the floor of which raises to create a dance floor.
+As a build that took two million work hours and over 100 suppliers, the 107.6-metre Luminosity stands as a proud example of Benetti's "Made In Italy" ethos, becoming the second largest yacht ever built by the Italian shipyard when launched in 2020.
+Designed by a sizeable design team comprising Reymond Langton Design, Azure Naval Architects, Zaniz Interiors, Giorgio Cassetta and Benetti's in-house team, Luminosity sports 800 square metres of glass across her exterior, with three-metre windows across her main and upper decks that fill her living areas with natural light.
+A notable feature on board is the private health club on the lower deck, which benefits from opening side shell doors that transform the space into a sea-level spa.
+Here, there is a fully equipped gym, steam room, cold plunge pool and a 30-square-metre swimming pool, the floor of which rises to create a dance floor.
+She can accommodate up to 27 guests and 37 crew.

 Luminosity is asking €135,000,000 with Bluewater Yachting.